ubports/docs.ubports.com/about/process/issue-tracking.rst

 - A *User* files a new bug using the issue-template.
 - The *QA-Team* adds the label **needs confirmation** and tries to work with the user to confirm the bug and add potentially missing information to the report.
 Once the report is complete a **team-label** will be added to the issue, the issue will be put on the **awaiting-triage-list** of the project and the label needs confirmation will be replaced with **bug**.
-- The affected *Team* will triage the issue and either reject (label **wontfix**, close and remove from the project) or accept (move to “Accepted”) the issue.
-If no team member can be assigned and the issue can be handled by the community, it is labeled **help wanted**.
-If possible, the team will provide hints on how to resolve the issue and further details on the how the fix should be implemented.
+- The affected *Team* will triage the issue and either reject (label **wontfix**, close and remove from the project) or accept the issue.
+The team decides if it they will fix the issue in-house (move to "Accepted" and assign a team member) or wait for a community developer to pick it up (Label **help wanted**, remove from the project board and provide hints on how to resolve the issue and further details on the how the fix should be implemented if necessary).
 For non-critical issues that are trivial to fix, the label **good first issue** can be added as well.
 - Once a *developer* is assigned and starts working on the issue, it is moved to “In Development”.
-As soon as he has something to show for, the issue is moved to “Quality Assurance” for feedback.
-If neccessary, the developer should provide hints on how to test his patch in a comment on the issue.
+As soon as they have something to show for, the issue is closed and automatically moved to “Quality Assurance” for feedback from the QA team.
+If neccessary, the developer will provide hints on how to test his patch in a comment on the issue.
 - The *QA-Team* tests the fix on all devices and provides feedback to the developer.
-If problems are found, the issue goes back to “In Development”, else it’s closed and moved to “Release Candidate” to be included in the next release.
+If problems are found, the issue is re-opened and goes back to “Accepted”, else it’s moved to “Release Candidate” to be included in the next release.
-- Once the fix is included in the rc image, the issue is closed and (if not done already) added to a milestone.
-Once the milestone is released, the issue is removed from the project.
+- If not done already, the issue is added to the next milestone.
+Once the milestone is released, the issue is removed from the project board.